dominiksalvet/gim/README.md

 ## Developer

-Do you want to use gim in your Git projects?
-Here are some reasons why you should:
+You may use gim in your Git projects.
+Why?

-* No publish setup, Git repository is everything you need
+* No gim-specific files required
-* No configuration file required
+* Easy-to-use for developers and users
-* Easy to use for both developers and users
+* Global and local installations
-* Both global and local installation support
+* Delta updates
-* POSIX-friendly
+* POSIX-friendly environment

-* Incremental building support
+How?
+Meet the rules stated in the [*RULES.md*](RULES.md) file and your project will become gim ready. **Then users can use gim to manage it.**

-Full text of rules is stated in the [*RULES.md*](RULES.md) file, maybe your project is already set up.
-If gim does not have the required installer, you can contribute to gim and add support for it.
+Not sure?
+Try `gim status <url>` with the URL of your project - maybe it is already compatible.

 ### Badge